 However, the question leads to a different thought process.
-It is to recognise that, despite the Law Commission recommending at the start of my career, almost 40 years ago, that forfeiture was antiquated, it still remains at the heart of landlord and tenant relationships, even technically available (where there is a valid forfeiture clause) in relation to tenancies under the AHA 1986.
+It is to recognise that, despite the Law Commission recommending , almost 40 years ago, that forfeiture was antiquated, it still remains at the heart of landlord and tenant relationships, even technically available (where there is a valid forfeiture clause) in relation to tenancies under the AHA 1986.

 Relationship between dispute resolution mechanisms